zu2/chibicc-6800-v1/README.md

 IEEE754 format 32-bit float is implemented.
 Double is not supported.

-Real number arithmetic code is written in assembler, which is faster than code written in C. There are still issues with accuracy (boundary conditions) and exception handling.
+Real number arithmetic code is written in assembler, which is faster than code written in C.

 Currently, addition, subtraction, multiplication, division, comparison, absolute value (fabs), and square root (fsqrt) are implemented.
 Other functions are under consideration.

+Float can handle subnormal, NaN and Inf values.
+It passes basic testing but is not well tested for precision.

 ---
 # Reference compilers